 Buying a sofa is a major investment, and there is no reason you shouldn't be able to enjoy what you buy.
-No one needs the frustration and shopper's regret that comes from a hasty and ill thought out purchase.
-A good salesperson will understand and help you find the one that is best suited to your needs.
+No one needs the frustration and shopper's regret that comes from a hasty and ill-considered purchase.
+A good salesperson will understand and help you find the one best suited to your needs.

 The most important things to consider are quality and comfort, especially if you plan to spend any amount of time on your sofa.
 The best looking sofa in the whole world cannot measure up to the most comfortable one.
 That is why you need to test drive one before you buy, just the way you would test drive a car.